September 20, 2022

 Simon and I sat down on a nearby bench for a quick rest, but when Renato still hadn’t appeared five minutes later, it was apparent to me I needed to get going.
 I wanted to stop at one of the markets in Guernica to pick up some snacks, and I was sure I’d see these guys again.
 So I bid them all adieu and decided to head off on the trail by myself.

-It was barely 300 meters later though when I rounded another bend and saw Renato sitting under the shade of a tree!
+It was barely 300 meters later, though, when I rounded another bend and saw Renato sitting under the shade of a tree!
 He was relaxing in the grass and waiting for Charles to show up.
 The church we’d just passed hadn’t been open, so he’d just continued on.

 Another church for Renato to stop and visit,

 Picasso’s original painting now sits in the Reina Sofia Museum in Madrid, but a mural of his infamous black-and-white anti-war painting also adorns a large wall in Guernica itself.
-And, as former JAG officer who taught thousands of U.S. soldiers about the law of armed conflict, that mural was a ‘must-see’ destination on my walk through Guernica this afternoon.
+And, as a former JAG officer who taught thousands of U.S. soldiers about the law of armed conflict, that mural was a ‘must-see’ destination on my walk through Guernica this afternoon.

 The Guernica mural in the town of Guernica